lahin31/practical-linux/README.md

 * For write; w = 2
 * For execute; e = 1

 We have `-rw-r--r-- 1 lahin root 1241 Aug 14 05:23 app.js`.
-We want to give the execute previliage to others.
+We want to give the execute privilege to others.

 ```
 ubuntu@ip-192-168-0-1:/var/www/server$ sudo chmod 645 app.js
 ubuntu@ip-192-168-0-1:/var/www/server$ ls -l app.js
 -rw-r--r-x 1 root root 1241 Aug 14 05:23 app.js
 ```

 As we ran this `sudo chmod 645 app.js` the 645 means